Medieval cuisine: Medieval kitchens

 In most households, cooking was done on an open hearth in the middle of the main living area, to make efficient use of the heat.
 This was the most common arrangement, even in wealthy households, for most of the Middle Ages, where the kitchen was combined with the dining hall.
-Towards the Late Middle Ages a separate kitchen area began to evolve.
-The first step was to move the fireplaces towards the walls of the main hall, and later to build a separate building or wing that contained a dedicated kitchen area, often separated from the main building by a covered arcade.
+Toward the Late Middle Ages a separate kitchen area began to evolve.
+The first step was to move the fireplaces toward the walls of the main hall, and later to build a separate building or wing that contained a dedicated kitchen area, often separated from the main building by a covered arcade.
 This way, the smoke, odors and bustle of the kitchen could be kept out of sight of guests, and the fire risk lessened.
 Few medieval kitchens survive as they were "notoriously ephemeral structures".

 Many basic variations of cooking utensils available today, such as frying pans, pots, kettles, and waffle irons, already existed, although they were often too expensive for poorer households.
 Other tools more specific to cooking over an open fire were spits of various sizes, and material for skewering anything from delicate quails to whole oxen.
 There were also cranes with adjustable hooks so that pots and cauldrons could easily be swung away from the fire to keep them from burning or boiling over.
 Utensils were often held directly over the fire or placed into embers on tripods.
 To assist the cook there were also assorted knives, stirring spoons, ladles and graters.
 In wealthy households one of the most common tools was the mortar and sieve cloth, since many medieval recipes called for food to be finely chopped, mashed, strained and seasoned either before or after cooking.
 This was based on a belief among physicians that the finer the consistency of food, the more effectively the body would absorb the nourishment.
 It also gave skilled cooks the opportunity to elaborately shape the results.
 Fine-textured food was also associated with wealth; for example, finely milled flour was expensive, while the bread of commoners was typically brown and coarse.
 A typical procedure was farcing (from the Latin farcio 'to cram'), to skin and dress an animal, grind up the meat and mix it with spices and other ingredients and then return it into its own skin, or mold it into the shape of a completely different animal.